era/masterless/content/posts/about.md

 The links will be mostly about workplace autonomy, cooperation, and solidarity.

 If you want to know more about myself you can check out my [cv](https://www.linkedin.com/in/elias-de-oliveira-granja-junior-23a19020/) or talk to me using [keybase](https://www.keybase.io/eliasjr).
+In very few words: I'm a software engineer currently living in Ireland, at the moment I work for Stripe, before that I was at AWS.